zocean/rna-seq-pipeline/docs/howto.md

     The other data that is required to complete this recipe is included in the repository within test_data directory.

-3. Set up the input:
+3. Set up the input.json:

-    Copy the following into input.json, and then open it in your favorite text editor.
+    Copy the following into input.json in your favorite text editor.

 ```
 {